mtn94887/Microservices_ADR2/README.md

 What is the issue that we're seeing that is motivating this decision or change?

+Many organizations are turning to microservices architecture by breaking down complex applications into smaller, more manageable services.
+In that case, we are not using a microservices architecture.
+So the number of users increment can lead to slow and lag servers.
+There is also an issue with the third-party payment system.
+We need to take care of those related servers so that users will find it much easier to use.

 ## Decision

 What is the solution that we're proposing and/or doing?

+We decided to use the microservices architecture instead of the monolithic architecture as a solution.

 ## Rationale